hubmapconsortium/portal-visualization/README.md

   --marker MARKER   Marker to highlight in visualization; Only used in some
                     visualizations.
   --to_json         Output viewconf, rather than open in browser.
+  --index INDEX     Old untiled imagery produces an array of viewconfs.
+If "--
+                    index" is given, the corresponding viewconf will be selected.
+No effect if single viewconf.
 ```

 ## Background